mstojens/draft-tjjk-cared/draft-tjjk-cared.md

-the additional requirement to permit authenticated clients makes it impossible to drop unwanted traffic early based on source IP address, which increases the cost of mitigation and adds complexity that may well introduce additional attack vectors.
+the additional requirement to permit authenticated clients makes it impossible to drop unwanted traffic early based on source IP address, which increases the cost of mitigation and adds complexity that may introduce additional attack vectors.

 # When to use client authentication with encrypted DNS